Last modified: May 1, 2023

-If these Google My Business Additional Terms conflict with the Google Terms of Service, these Google My Business Additional Terms will govern for the Google My Business Services.
+If these Google Business Profile Additional Terms conflict with the Google Terms of Service, these Business Profile Additional Terms will govern for Business Profile Services.

 What we expect from you

-You are responsible for the entity listed on your Business Profile, which means that in addition to following the basic rules of conduct in the Google Terms of Service, you must, when using the Google My Business Services:
+You’re responsible for the entity listed on your Business Profile.
+That means, in addition to following the basic rules of conduct in the Google Terms of Service, you must, when using the Business Profile Services: